Deziel0495/PTTPoliceRadio/README.md

 # PTTPoliceRadio
-This script toggles the police radio animation when the PTT key for your voice application is pushed and is restricted to LEO's only.
+This script toggles the police radio animation when the PTT key for your voice application is pushed.
-<br><br>
+###### _Your voice application must have a PTT button mapped to LEFT ALT or you can modify the script to change the key._
 A very special thank you to IllusiveTea for assisting with this script.
-###### _Your voice application must have a PTT button mapped to LEFT ALT or you can modify the script to change the key._
 ## Controls
+###### _Restricted to LEO's only or other peds specified._
 #### **LEFT ALT - Talk on radio.**
 *When aiming a weapon, player must release the aim button (RIGHT MOUSE) when activiating LEFT ALT and vice versa.
 Otherwise the animation will not play properly.*
 #### **Z - Hold gun holster.**